johnhenry/understate/readme.md

 ##Routers

-The final piece of the puzzle is the *router*.
-It's job is to take "action" from another component in the application, and return a mutator function to be applied to the current state.
-It does this by selecting a builders based on an action and extracting parameters from that action.
+The final piece of the puzzle is the **router**.
+It's job is to take "action" from another component in the application, and return a **mutator** function to be applied to the current state.
+It does this by selecting a **builder** based on an "action" and extracting parameters from that "action".

-Routers, strictly speaking, are builders, as they take in a parameter, "action", and return a mutator function.
+Strictly speaking, **routers** are **builders**, as they take in a parameter, "action", and return a **mutator** function.
 They are still; however, a useful abstraction when it comes to deciding how to handle updates.

 ###Signature

-A router should have the following signature:
+A **router** should have the following signature:

 ```javascript
 action => state => {/*some combination of closure, "action parameters, and "state"*/};